News

 Welcome to the Perception to Concepts Group!

-At the Per2Con Group we are interested in the relation between basic sensorimotor skills and high level cognition in the human brain.
-We try to understand which aspects of perception and action act as fundamental building blocks for the development and acquisition of language-based symbolic cognition.
-On the other side we study how language and symbolic acquisitions in turn shape perception.
+At the Per2Con we are interested in understanding how the human brain learns and organizes abstract representations of concepts starting from basic perceptual experience.
+We investigate which aspects of perception (and action) act as fundamental building blocks for the development and acquisition of abstract concepts and how language and symbolic acquisitions, in turn, shape perception and action.

 We mainly study human adults at the Experimental Psychology Labs and the NeuroImaging Labs @CIMeC, combining psychophysics with neuroimaging (fMRI, M-EEG).

-We also study children with different cognitive/perceptual skills (e.g. comparing dyscalculics and/or dyslexics and typically developing) and infants from the first hours of life at the BabyLab and Neonatal Neuroimaging Unit @CIMeC, using experimental psychology methods as well as neuroimaging (EEG).
+We also study children with different cognitive/perceptual skills (e.g. dyscalculics and/or dyslexics and typically developing) as well as infants from the first hours of life at the BabyLab and at the Neonatal Neuroimaging Unit @CIMeC, using experimental psychology methods as well as neuroimaging (HD-EEG).